 '''

-// Startup.cs from .NET Core 2.2 Web API sample
+// Startup.cs from .NET Core 2.2 Web Api sample

+//

 public void ConfigureServices(IServiceCollection services)

 {

+//...

+// Registers required services for health checks

+'''

+'''

 services.AddHealthChecks()

 // Add a health check for a SQL database

-.AddCheck("MyDatabase ", new
+.AddCheck("MyDatabase", new

 SqlConnectionHealthCheck(Configuration["ConnectionStrings:DefaultConnection"]));

-}

 '''

-In the previous code, services.AddHealthChecks() method configures a basic HTTP check that returns a Status code 200 with "Healthy".
-Further, AddCheck() extension method configures a custom SqlConnectionHealthCheck that checks the related SQL Database's health.
+In the previous code, the services.AddHealthChecks() method configures a basic HTTP check that returns a status code 200 with "Healthy".
+Further, the AddCheck() extension method configures a custom SqlConnectionHealthCheck that checks the related SQL Database's health.

 The AddCheck() method adds a new health check with a specified name and the implementation of type IHealthCheck.
-You can add multiple Health Checks using AddCheck method, so a microservice will not provide a "healthy" status until all its checks are healthy.
+You can add multiple Health Checks using AddCheck method, so a microservice won't provide a "healthy" status until all its checks are healthy.